By the end of last week I had my bomb of fresh Fruit Salads with curds, and I am happy to announce that I got used to the heat.

 Banana and mango jam was so unusual for us, even for my parents, but we are a family who likes to discover and try out new things and foods, so we went all into it!

-My mum had noted down her friends favourite mix fruit jam, she used to make it before but had stopped it for a while now.
+My mum had noted down her friend's favorite mix of fruit jam, she used to make it before but had stopped it for a while now.

 The time was right for me to reinvent it.

-Actually the recipe what I am sharing with you today is pretty much the same like the original, except I have added Kiwis as a twist.
+Actually the recipe that I am sharing with you today is pretty much the same as the original, except I have added Kiwis as a twist.

 Here we go with the recipe so that you can prepare your own batch at home. =)